simgrid/simgrid/docs/source/app_msg.rst

    the process of releasing SimGrid 4.
 So MSG is frozen and will probably never evolve.
 If you are starting a new project, you should consider S4U instead.
-Note that the support for MSG will not be removed from SimGrid before 2020 at least.
+Note that the support for MSG will not be removed from SimGrid before 2020Q4 or 2021Q1.

+   This interface is disabled by default.
+Pass -Denable_msg=ON to cmake if you still need it.

 MSG is a simple API to write algorithms organized with Concurrent Sequential Processes (CSP) that interact by exchanging messages.
 It